HenrikJoreteg/joreteg.com/posts/2017/09/betting-on-the-web.md

 Many of us are building apps.
 Well, we used to build "applications" but that wasn’t nearly cool enough.
 So now we build "apps" instead 😎.

 What does "app" mean to a user?
 This is important because I think it’s changed a bit over the years.
-To a user, I would suggest it basically means: "a thing I put on my phone".
+To a user, I would suggest it basically means: "a thing I put on my phone."

 But for our purposes I want to get a bit more specific.
-I’d propose that an app is really
+I’d propose that an app is really:

 1. An "ad hoc" user interface
 2. That is local(ish) to the device